The sensory effect of applying an innovative cream

 The client

 Lucas Meyer Cosmetics (LMC) is part of Clariant, a global leader in specialty chemicals.
-They develop, manufacture, and market innovative ingredients for the cosmetics and personal care industry.
+LMC develops, manufactures, and markets innovative ingredients for the cosmetics and personal care industry.

 The challenge